Immigration Advising

 Students who are eligible to work in Canada will require a social insurance number (SIN) before you start working.
 You can get your SIN using any of the following options:

-• You are able to apply for your SIN through the Service Canada website once you have arrived in Canada and received your study permit.
+• You can apply for your SIN through the Service Canada website once you have arrived in Canada and received your study permit.

 Service Canada issues social insurance numbers on campus in the SIN Clinics.
 Please check OSCARplus > Student Success Centre > Events for dates.